Thank you for your interest in volunteering.

 16 consecutive weeks is the absolute minimum.
 It is incredibly important that you and the children have time to get to know and trust each other.
 The same is true between the employees and the volunteers.
 With respect to the children and the other volunteers, the length of stay agreed upon is conclusive.

 The period for which you have signed up is binding.
-No, you may not leave early, no, you may not take time off.
+No, you may not leave early, no, you may not take time off in addition to your scheduled days off.
 Volunteers are there for many, not the other way around.

 We want to point out that, as we have mentioned earlier, Barnhem is under constant change.
 In other words, things might be different once you come to work with us.
 This is the current situation.